uozuAho/pandemic_ddd/readme.md

 - it's frustrating that it still seems to be taking ages to implement a seemingly simple game.
 Maybe it's not simple?
 What's taking so long?
 Each special event seems to take about 1h to code, even now that I've done the first one (which took ... a week!?)
+  - How long did it take?
+Any git tools to estimate this?
+Idea: for every hour there's a commit, at 1 hour to the total.
+Do same for days.
+- lots of stuff becoming public to aid testing.
+Check the public API.
+Can it be reduced?

 # References
 - [Game rules](https://www.ultraboardgames.com/pandemic/game-rules.php)